Rajat0864/HDL_Bits_solution/README.md

-**#Solutions of HDLBits Problems - Verilog Practice** HDLBits is a great plaform for verilog practice  consiste of all types of circuts from basics to fsm .
+**#Solutions of HDLBits Problems - Verilog Practice** HDLBits is a great platform for verilog practice  consist of all types of circuts from basics to fsm .

 ( Main Page : https://hdlbits.01xz.net/wiki/Main_Page )